 Date of sample collection was recorded for all samples.

-Time of sample collection was recorded for all samples having maximum holding times of ≤72 hours (or for all sampling if data will be entered in the FDEP WIN database).
+Time of sample collection was recorded for all samples having maximum holding times of ≤72 hours (or for all sampling if data will be entered in the DEP WIN database).

 Ambient field conditions were recorded for all samples.